 The Vermont System Planning Committee (VSPC) is an entity, formed in 2007, that plays a key role in the planning process for Vermont's electric transmission system.
 This planning process is designed to facilitate the full, fair, and timely consideration of cost-effective non-transmission alternatives to new transmission projects.
 The process involves better coordination among Vermont’s utilities, transparency to the public about planning activities, and structured mechanisms for public involvement.

-The members of the VSPC include representatives of each Vermont electric distribution and transmission utility, and three public members, each of whom represents the interests of one of the following groups: residential consumers; commercial and industrial consumers; and environmental protection.
-In addition, there are three non-voting members of the VSPC, one each representing Vermont's Energy Efficiency Utility, the Standard-Offer Facilitator, and the Department of Public Service.
+The members of the VSPC include representatives of each Vermont electric distribution and transmission utility, each energy efficiency utility that provides electric efficiency services, and four public members, each of whom represents the interests of one of the following groups: residential consumers; commercial and industrial consumers; environmental protection; and town and regional planning commissions.
+In addition, there are two non-voting members of the VSPC, one each representing the Standard-Offer Facilitator and the Department of Public Service.
 The VSPC meets at least quarterly.

-The Commission appoints three public members and alternates to represent the interests of residential customers, commercial and industrial customers, and environmental interests.
-In addition, the Commission appoints a representative and alternate for energy supply resources within the supply and demand resources subgroup.
+The Commission appoints four public members and alternates to represent the interests of residential customers, commercial and industrial customers, environmental interests, town and regional planning commissions.
+In addition, the Commission appoints a representative and alternate for electric power supply resources within the supply and demand resources subgroup.
 A full list of the VSPC's members and their representatives is available on the VSPC's website.